-Do your bylaws allow you to meet (and vote) online?
+Do your bylaws allow you to meet online?

-A suggested bylaw amendment to meet and vote via the internet:
+A suggested bylaw amendment (when you’re able to amend your bylaws) to meet and vote via the internet:

 Meetings Held Electronically.
-Except as otherwise provided in these bylaws, meetings of the board (and/or membership) may be conducted through use of internet meeting services, designated by the president (and/or board) that support visible displays identifying those participating, those seeking recognition to speak, showing (or
+Except as otherwise provided in these bylaws, meetings of the board (and/or membership) shall be conducted through use of internet meeting services, designated by the president (and/or board) that support visible displays identifying those participating , those seeking recognition to speak, showing (or

 These guidelines are very general and might not fit every group’s needs.
 If you have any questions or need help, feel free to contact me!